The Cryosphere Geophysics And Remote Sensing (CryoGARS) group

 Mountain snow depth distributions can vary drastically over surprisingly small horizontal length scales due to factors such as wind redistribution, sublimation and vegetation effects.
 Accurately modeling basin- and catchment-scale snow water equivalent (SWE) can quickly become a dizzying prospect as a result of such variability, but novel remote sensing techniques can provide the spatial measurement extent required to properly calibrate and validate distributed hydrologic snow models over large areas.
-Working with the CryoGARS (Cryosphere Geophysics And Remote Sensing) research group at Boise State University, Andrew is developing methods to better characterize the spatiotemporal variability of seasonal mountain snowpacks using remote sensing techniques in tandem with in situ and automated measurements.
+Working with the CryoGARS (Cryosphere Geophysics And Remote Sensing) research group at Boise State University, Andrew is developing methods to better characterize the spatiotemporal variability of seasonal mountain snowpacks using remote sensing techniques in tandem with in situ, automated measurements, and model simulations from iSNOBAL.
 His main interests include:

 - Airborne and terrestrial Lidar applications